 - It allows users to make secure e-commerce transactions such as online banking.

 - SSL technology protects any user and creates trust.

 - Confirms the identity of the owner of the independent authority certificate.
 Therefore, each SSL certificate contains unique authentication information about the certificate owner.

 Here are some of the features which are now only available on HTTPS

 GeoLocation: If you are using HTTP, you can not find the user’s location

 - Web push notifications: Push notifications only apply to HTTPS.

-- PWA – Progressive Web App: It enables to convert your website as Playstore mobile App in Android.
+- PWA – Progressive Web App: It enables you to convert your website as a Playstore mobile App in Android.
 PWA / TWA has impressive features

 - GetUserMedia: If you are using HTTP, you can not allow the user to use the camera/microphone.